biostars/bootcamp-central/web/archives/2023/session2/contents.md

 ## Creating a conda environment

-[Conda](https://docs.conda.io/en/latest/) is a commonly used open-source package management and environment management system that allows you to install, run, and update packages while managing their dependencies on Windows, macOS, and Linux operating system.
+<a href="https://docs.conda.io/en/latest/" target="_blank">Conda</a> is a commonly used open-source package management and environment management system that allows you to install, run, and update packages while managing their dependencies on Windows, macOS, and Linux operating system.

-Once you login, run the following commands to download [conda installer](https://docs.conda.io/en/latest/miniconda.html).
+Once you login, run the following commands to download <a href="https://docs.conda.io/en/latest/miniconda.html" target="_blank">conda installer</a>.
 ```bash
 cd /storage/work/<your user account>
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh